 We purchased Class B HLAH shares for \$25,000, which, following stock splits and forfeitures, constituted 4.9 million shares as of the HLAH IPO.
-We also purchased 5.0 million warrants for \$7.5 million.
+We also purchased 5 million warrants for \$7.5 million.
 The shares and warrants vest or become exercisable upon a successful merger between HLAH and a target company and at certain share price targets.
-Since the HLAH IPO, we have transferred a portion of the warrants to senior employees, including certain of our named executive officers, for services rendered in connection with HLAH.
+In fiscal 2021, we transferred a portion of the warrants to senior employees, including certain of our named executive officers, for services rendered in connection with HLAH.